 Goodwill represents the amount of consideration paid in connection with business acquisitions in excess of the fair value of assets acquired and liabilities assumed.
 Goodwill is evaluated for impairment annually or more frequently if indicators of impairment are present or changes in circumstances suggest that an impairment may exist.
 We evaluate the December 31 balance of the carrying value of goodwill based on a single reporting unit annually.
 We perform an assessment of qualitative factors to determine if it is "more likely than not" that the fair value of our reporting unit is less than its carrying value as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
 The "more likely than not" threshold is defined as having a likelihood of more than 50 percent.
 If required, the next step of the goodwill impairment test is to determine the fair value of the reporting unit.
-The implied fair value of goodwill is determined on the same basis as the amount of goodwill recognized in connection with a business combination.
-Specifically, the fair value of a reporting unit is allocated to all of the assets and liabilities (including any unrecognized intangible assets) as if the reporting unit had been acquired in a business combination as of the date of the impairment review and as if the fair value of the reporting unit was the price paid to acquire the reporting unit.
+The implied fair value of a reporting unit is allocated to all of the assets and liabilities (including any unrecognized intangible assets) as if the reporting unit had been acquired in a business combination as of the date of the impairment review and as if the fair value of the reporting unit was the price paid to acquire the reporting unit.
 The excess of the fair value of a reporting unit over the amounts assigned to its assets and liabilities is the implied fair value of goodwill.
 If the carrying amount of the reporting unit goodwill exceeds the implied fair value of that goodwill, an impairment loss shall be recognized in an amount equal to that excess.
-We have determined that no goodwill impairment charges were required for the years ended December 31, 2017, 2016 or 2015.
+We have determined that no goodwill impairment charges were required for the years ended December 31, 2018, 2017 or 2016.